 Today’s Small Business Website

 The web has been growing exponentially.
-Ten years ago, it wasn’t difficult to set up a website and then make sure customers could find you online.
+In the early years of web development, it wasn’t difficult to set up a website and then make sure customers could find you online.
 But with today’s overpopulated internet, it’s not so easy.

 Websites are no longer the digital business cards or billboards they once were; they have become fully functional business outposts.
 They are still key components of any marketing campaign, but because the internet itself is a virtual universe, small businesses need to treat their websites like storefronts in that universe.
 Now, instead of just using a website to market your business, you also have to market your website.